20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 $$ v^\mu = g^{\mu\nu} v_\nu $$

-And lowering an index is performed like this
+And lowering an index is performed like this:

 $$ v_\mu = g_{\mu\nu} v^\nu $$